sormuras/bach/README.md

   ```text
   air> jshell https://bit.ly/bach-init
   ```
 - Create and save a `module-info.java` file in the current directory.
-For example, on Windows w/o using an editor, via:
+For example, on Windows w/o using an editor:
   ```text
   air> copy con module-info.java <ENTER>
   module air {} <ENTER>